Ready to see Nutshell in action?

 Value propositions are unlike mission statements in that a mission statement is a static piece of unchanging information, whereas value propositions change to fit each audience.

 Technical images differ from hero images in two key ways.
-Where hero images are meant to be a visually captivating way for users to land on a web page, technical images can be used anywhere on a page and are meant to show the product and its benefits in a stylized way.
+Where hero images are meant to be a visually captivating way for users to land on a web page, technical images can be used anywhere on a page and are intended to show the product and its benefits in a stylized way.

 TSheets does a great job using tech photos on their site as a substitute for hero images and icons.
-The tech photo above clearly shows that TSheets users clock in and out on their phones, and then use timesheet management tools on their desktops.
+The tech photo above clearly shows that TSheets users clock in and out on their phones and then use timesheet management tools on their desktops.
 This technical image gets an A+ because this is exactly what users do with the software.

 One of the more common types of iconography is trust icons of a brand’s clients and partners.
 Featuring your customers’ logos on your site is an easy way to inform your users of your trustworthiness.
 This phenomenon is called social proof and is super effective in marketing.

 Social proof is the “they tried it, so I’m gonna try it too” phenomenon to avoid an overly-psychological explanation.
-This is the reason statements like “40,000 US-based tech companies use our software” are more impactful than “tech companies like our software.”
+This is why statements like “40,000 US-based tech companies use our software” are more impactful than “tech companies like our software.”
 If you’ve got a solid customer base, your future customers need to know.

-A call to action (CTA) is to marketers as a sales pitch is to salespeople.
+A call to action (CTA) is to marketers what a sales pitch is to salespeople.
 It’s the marketers’ chance to take their shot and ask for something in return from their audience.

-Useful resource: Free case study templates.
+Helpful resource: Free case study templates.

 Attend a live guided tour!